Metastatic Cancer: When Cancer Spreads

-Cancer can spread to most any part of the body, although different types of cancer are more likely to spread to certain areas than others.
-The most common sites where cancer spreads are the bone, liver, and lung.
+Cancer can spread to almost any part of the body, although different types of cancer are more likely to spread to certain areas than others.
+The most common sites where cancer spreads are bone, liver, and lung.
 The following list shows the most common sites of metastasis, not including the lymph nodes, for some common cancers:

 |Cancer Type||Main Sites of Metastasis|